Suicide Loss Trauma Release

 Even if you spend as little as £60 on a therapy session (the average cost is around £100 per hour), you'll ultimately be seeing the therapist for months, if not years, and this adds up.
 The average number of sessions for talking therapy/CBT etc is 12 so this equates to £720.
-The average number of sessions for Advanced Trauma Therapy (The Havening Techniques/Rapid Transformation etc is 2-3 sessions) and varies from £600 to £1000.
+The average number of sessions for Advanced Trauma Therapy (approx 3 sessions) varies from £600 to £1000.

 wake up without anxiety

 Starting the day feeling anxious is exhausting.
 But there are ways to stop this from happening and you'll learn how to do just this in the programme.

 stop feeling triggered